valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

     driver: local
 ```

 Since we are exposing this to our internal network we will create a password for our default user.
 I used `head -16 /dev/urandom | openssl sha1` to generate a random password.
-Because of how fast Valkey can process requests a brute force attack could try hundereds of thousands of passwords per second.
-After generating that password I put it in a `.env` file in the same directory as our docker compose.
+Because of how fast Valkey can process requests a brute force attack could try hundreds of thousands of passwords per second.
+After generating that password, I put it in a `.env` file in the same directory as our docker compose.

 ```bash
 #.env